-At any time within ten (10) days after the passage of any ordinance which shall not take effect immediately, any if three (3) members of the Council Councilors may file, in writing, objections to said ordinance, which shall the ordinance will be considered and voted upon by the Council at its next regular meeting.
-If a majority shall seven (7) Councilors vote to sustain such objections, the ordinance shall be deemed repealed and shall not take effect unless again passed in the same manner as a new ordinance.
-If a majority of those present shall vote not to sustain such objections, the same shall have no effect on the ordinance.
+At any time within ten (10) days after the passage of any ordinance which shall not take effect immediately, anyif three (3) member of the Council Councilors may file, in writing, objections to said ordinance, which shall the ordinance will be considered and voted upon by the Council at its next regular meeting.
+If a majority shall there are at least seven (7) affirmative votes to sustain such objections, the ordinance shall be deemed repealed and shall not take effect unless again passed in the same manner as a new ordinance.
+If a majority shall vote not to sustain such objections, the same shall have no effect on the ordinance.
 The objections, together with the vote thereon, shall be preserved on record.
 [May 3, 1913, part of new sec.
 29; rev. 1914, sec.
 52; 1928 pub., sec.
 52; 1942 recod., sec.
 2-135; rev. Nov.
 6, 1962.]